aharen/Maldives-Geo/README.md

 # Atolls & Islands of Maldives for PHP

 All data collected from [https://www.atollsofmaldives.gov.mv/atolls](www.atollsofmaldives.gov.mv).

-If you're looking for a sime JS or JSON version [https://github.com/naxeem/maldives-atoll-islands](naxeem/maldives-atoll-islands)
+If you're looking for a simple JS or JSON version [https://github.com/naxeem/maldives-atoll-islands](naxeem/maldives-atoll-islands)

 ## Installation